BlockstreamResearch/bip-frost-dkg/README.md

 them raise a `SessionNotFinalizedError` instead, or that they have not received a `cmsg2` from the coordinator at all.
-These participants can, at any point in time in the future (e.g., when initiating a signing session), be convinced to deem the session successful by presenting them the recovery data, from which they can recover the DKG outputs using the `recover` function.
+These participants can, at any point in time in the future (e.g., when initiating a signing session), be convinced to deem the session successful by presenting the recovery data to them, from which they can recover the DKG outputs using the `recover` function.

 *Warning:*